'Just The Right Policy': Pete Buttigieg On His 'Medicare For All Who Want It' Plan

 Don't see the video?
 Click here.

-The field of 2020 presidential candidates with health care overhaul plans is crowded, and Pete Buttigieg, mayor of South Bend, Ind., is drawing lines of distinction between his and his competitors' proposals.
+The field of 2020 presidential candidates with health care overhaul plans is crowded, and Pete Buttigieg, mayor of South Bend, Ind., is drawing lines of distinction between his proposal and his competitors' plans.

 "I mean, the reality is, all these beautiful proposals we all put forward, their impact is kind of multiplied by zero if you can't actually get it through Congress, and it's one of the reasons why I do favor the approach that I have," he said.

 Buttigieg would offer public health insurance to those who want it while also keeping private health care plans available.
-Other candidates' proposals, including "Medicare for All" — backed by Vermont Sen. Bernie Sanders and Massachusetts Sen. Elizabeth Warren — would replace the current system with a single-payer, government-run program and eliminate private insurance altogether.
+Other candidates' proposals, including "Medicare for All" — backed by Sens.
+Bernie Sanders and Elizabeth Warren — would replace the current system with a single-payer, government-run program and eliminate private insurance altogether.

-Buttigieg spoke to two undecided Indiana voters and NPR host Scott Simon as part of the network's Off Script series of interviews with 2020 presidential candidates.
+Buttigieg spoke to two undecided Indiana voters and NPR host Scott Simon as part of the Off Script series of interviews with 2020 presidential candidates.

 "We make sure that everybody can afford [public health insurance], but we don't require you to take it.
 And partly I think that's just the right policy, because I think people should be able to choose," he said.
 "But it's also really important that that's a policy that commands the support of most Americans. ...
 We have a moment where we can get something that big done and most Americans want it done.
 That's not true of some of the other ideas out there, which would make it much harder to actually achieve them no matter how good they sound in campaign season."